LLNL/H5Z-ZFP/docs/endian_issues.rst

 result regardless of
 reader  and  writer  endian-ness  incompatability.
-However,  the HDF5 library is expecting to read  from the file (even if through a filter) the  endian-ness  of the data as it was stored to tye file (typically that of  the  writer machine)  and  expects to byte-swap it before returning to the caller.
-So, in the H5Z-ZFP plugin, we wind up having to  byte-swap  a result read in a cross-endian context.
+However,  the HDF5 library is expecting to read  from the file (even if through a filter) the  endian-ness  of the data as it was stored to to file (typically that of  the  writer machine)  and  expects to byte-swap it before returning to the caller.
+So, in the H5Z-ZFP plugin, we wind up having to  byte-swap an already result read in a cross-endian context.
 That way, when HDF5  gets the data and byte-swaps it, it will produce the correct result.
 There is  an endian-ness  test in  the Makefile and two ZFP compressed example  datasets for  big-endian  and little-endian machines to  test